thesmallcreeper/inMyRoom_vulkan/README.md

 * GLM , math library for OpenGL but can be used with a little bit hacking for Vulkan.
 Also 50MB .pdf removed
 * configuru , config file library.
 Got sligthly modified but changes got pulled by the original repo ;)
 * tinygltf , glTF model import.
-* MathGeoLib , math library for culling in the future.
-Not yet used.
+* DiTO , aglo for OBB.

 # Installation (Compiling)